Walls and asymptotics for Bridgeland stability conditions on 3-folds: Walls

-This is a rather stronger condition than the usual one, which asks simply that $A$ is properly $\labs$-semistable at the point $(\alpha,\beta)$.
-Our definition ensures that actual $\lambda$-walls are one-dimensional and avoids degenerate situations like the one described in Remark \ref{notbog}.
-In addition, it allows us to state:
+This is a rather stronger condition than the usual one, which asks simply that $A$ be properly $\labs$-semistable at the point $(\alpha,\beta)$.
+Our definition ensures that actual $\lambda$-walls are $1$-dimensional and avoids degenerate situations like the one described in Remark~\ref{notbog}.
+In addition, it allows us to state the following.